cbxm/ellipses/docs/dot.notes.md

   * [ ] change vim dracula theme so that Markdown highlights will pop more.
     * I'm lookin' at you, h1.
   * [ ] :noh

+change all vim on/off bindings to use "i" and "o" change all tab left/right bindings to use "m" and "n"

+aliases for termdown:
+alias 20m='termdown -bs --title "pomo" 20m --no-figlet'

 ## Dotfile Management